Strophox/mazing/README.md

 I liked ASCII art visualize them, but PNG is nice too, especially to color stuff.
 (Along the way animated GIFs also found their way into this.)

-In essence, the main `mazing.py` module provides a handy `Maze` class to work with.
+In essence, the main `mazing` module provides a handy `Maze` class to work with.

 ## How is it used?
-Run `playground.py` as main to directly try most stuff out!
+Run [`playground.py`](./playground.py) as main to directly try most stuff out!
-(Making that nicely usable in console took some small effort, too.)
+(I put some small effort into making it usable, too)

-*Concerning direct usage:*
+*Direct usage:*
-Google-style Docstrings should be added to everything in `mazing.py` (\*and others).
+I tried adding consistent [Google-style docstrings](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings) to everything including the main [`mazing.py`](./mazing.py).
-See code examples in section further below.
+Also see code examples in section further below.

 ## What can it do?